Inserting an Article into a Web Page

 - The name of the XML file is added to a list, and from this list we can manage the content of the site.

-- Once the text is inserted into the model of page, the page is copied into another file, into a dedicated directory (a tree in fact).
+- Once the text is inserted into the model of page, the page is copied into

-Note that this is an option.
+Note this is an option.
 We can also build dynamically the page only when it is requested by net surfers.